Help for Heroes: History

-Help For Heroes had helped the Royal British Legion in the training, selection and development of the UK team in the Invictus Games.
-The UK's Ministry of Defence cut Help For Heroes’ ties to the Invictus Games for unknown reasons in May 2022, and gave sole responsibility for the UK team to the Royal British Legion.
+In 2020, the charity was forced to make 110 redundancies due to a rise in demand and a sharp fall in donations as a result of the Covid-19 pandemic.

+The charity helped train, select and deliver Team UK to the first Invictus Games held in London in 2014.
+It continued to support Team UK at the following four Invictus Games.
+In May 2022, the Ministry of Defence accepted a proposal from the Royal British Legion to lead the end-to-end delivery of Team UK for the following five years, ending Help for Heroes’ involvement with the Invictus Games.

+In September 2022, chief executive Melanie Waters announced that she was leaving the charity after more than five years in charge.
+The charity's deputy CEO James Needham was appointed chief executive on an interim basis, before being appointed as the charity's permanent CEO in March 2023.

 Recovery centres

 In partnership with the Ministry of Defence (MoD) and The Royal British Legion (RBL), Help for Heroes runs four recovery centres: Tedworth House (Tidworth, Wiltshire), Chavasse VC House (Colchester, Essex), Naval Service Recovery Centre (Plymouth, Devon), and Phoenix House (Catterick, North Yorkshire).
 Each centre is a location for the Defence Recovery Capability programme.
 Participants in the programme receive coordinated medical, psychological, and welfare support, designed to help them overcome sickness and injury, and ultimately return to active duty, or transition to civilian life.

 In September 2020, due to the financial strain of the COVID-19 pandemic, Help for Heroes announced that it was closing three of its recovery centres for the foreseeable future (Catterick, Plymouth and Colchester), and would instead be focusing on digital and community recovery delivery.